There are now 2 possible online modes for units:

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit Coordinator(s)

-- Dr Brendan Kennedy
+- Associate Professor Brendan Kennedy

 - Unit rules

-- enrolment in the Master of Professional Engineering (Biomedical Engineering specialisation)
+- Enrolment in 62550 Master of Professional Engineering (Biomedical Engineering specialisation

-- Advisable prior study:
+- Advisable prior study

 - Contact hours

-- lectures: 2 hours per week; activities: 2 hours per week
+- lectures: 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.